aw-glaronia/NagiosNMAPscan/README.md

 # NagiosNMAPscan
 Automate and analyze NMAP-Scans by Nagios.
 Fork of original perl-script by Serg Belokamen and Zhivko Todorov (Released under GPL Licence)

-It's recommended to use the additional NMAP-Argument "--open" to prevent NMAP Printing some filtered ports.
+It's recommended to use the additional NMAP-Argument "--open" to prevent NMAP printing some filtered ports.

 USAGE EXAMPLES: